oswida/obsidian-hexflower/README.md

 ## Hexflower block format

 Hexflower widget is inserted as a code block with `hexflower` keyword.
+You can specify text value for each hex and optional icon.
+Text values for all 19 hexes are required but icons are optional.

 <pre>